Ferro Rods

 Types of Ferro Rods

-Integrated - built into the handle of survival knives, multi-tools, or other gear for convenience.
+• Integrated - These rods are built directly into the handle of survival knives, multi-tools, or other gear for convenience, however, the rods are often smaller and may wear out faster.
+Great for small kits or as a dependable backup.

 • 1.
 Gather dry tinder such as cotton balls, char cloth, or fine wood shavings.